robertpiazza/robertpiazza.github.io/about.markdown

 This blog is my repository to record when I learn about something new and want to share it out.

 Topics will include:
-- Data Science/Machine Learning
+- Data Science/Machine Learning/Deep Learning
-- Book Notes
-- Personal Finance
-- General Life Lessons